juju/juju-gui-charm/HACKING.md

 `~/.juju/environments.yaml`, that will be bootstrapped before running the tests and destroyed at the end of the test run.

-#### LXC ####

-Unfortunately, we have not found LXC-based Juju environments to be reliable for these tests.
-At this time, we recommend using other environments, such as OpenStack; but we will periodically check the tests in LXC environments because it would be great to be able to use it.
-If you do want to use LXC, you will need to install the `apt-cacher-ng` and `lxc` packages.
-Also note that at this time juju-core does not support the local provider.

 ## Running the Charm From Development ##

 If you have set up your environment to run your local development charm,